RenaudAvenas/Oxard.XControls/README.md

 - Android DrawingBrush

+DrawingBrush are not disposed correctly on android

+## 4.5.16.34

+- Android DrawingBrush

     - On android, drawing brush was not react to GeometryChanged event.
     - If StrokeThickness is 0 then stroke is not rendered.